PierValla95/RandomizedAlphaTest/Empirics/DataDictionary.md

 ## 1. Purpose

 This document describes the datasets used in the reproducibility materials for the paper "A general randomized test for alpha" written by
-Daniele Massacci, Daniele Massacci, Lucio Sarno, Lorenzo Trapani, and Pierluigi Vallarino.
+Daniele Massacci, Lucio Sarno, Lorenzo Trapani, and Pierluigi Vallarino.

 ## 2. Data files